LawyaltechGame/Notarette-express/STRIPE_SETUP.md

 ✅ Payment verification succeeds
 ✅ Thank you page shows order details
 ✅ Cal.com booking integration works
-✅ Works on Firebase Spark plan
+✅ Works with any backend API
 ✅ Deploys to Vercel successfully

 ## 📞 Support

 For issues:
-1. Check Firebase Functions logs
+1. Check backend API logs
 2. Verify Stripe Dashboard
 3. Review browser console errors
 4. Test with Stripe test mode

 ---

-**Note**: This integration works entirely on Firebase's free Spark plan since it only makes outbound HTTPS calls to Stripe's API, which is allowed.
+**Note**: This integration works with any backend API that can make outbound HTTPS calls to Stripe's API.